SS John Oxley

-SS John Oxley is a steamship that previously served as a pilot boat and lighthouse and buoy tender.
+SS John Oxley is a steamship that previously was a pilot boat and lighthouse and buoy tender.
 The ship was built in Scotland in 1927 for the Queensland Government.
-The vessel was requisitioned by Royal Australian Navy during the World War II.
-Returned to her duties after the war, John Oxley remained active until 1968, when her deteriorating condition made her unusable.
+The vessel was requisitioned by the Royal Australian Navy during World War II.
+Returned to her duties after the war, John Oxley remained active until 1968 when her deteriorating condition made her unusable.
 In 1970, the ship was donated by the Queensland Government to the Lady Hopetoun and Port Jackson Marine Steam Museum (now the Sydney Heritage Fleet) for preservation, but due to other projects, work was sidelined until 2004.
 The ship has undergone restoration for the past 20 years at Rozelle Bay on a floating dock.
-In April 2022, she was towed to dry dock at Garden Island, re-floated successfully and returned to Rozelle Bay for further restoration work afloat.
+In April 2022 she was towed to dry dock at Garden Island, re-floated successfully and returned to Rozelle Bay for further restoration work afloat.

 Design and construction

 Bow, McLachlan and Company of Paisley in Renfrewshire, Scotland built John Oxley in 1927, under yard number 464.
 She was launched on 20 July 1927, and completed later that year.
 The vessel is 168 ft long, with a beam of 32 ft, and a draught of 11 ft.
 Tonnage values are 544 Gross register tonnage, 760 Deadweight tonnage, and 212 Net Register Tonnage Propulsion is provided by two Scotch marine boilers supplying a triple expansion steam engine, which delivers 1,400 IHP to the propeller, for a maximum speed of 14 kn.
 The vessel had a crew of 15, and in her role as a pilot boat, could carry 14 harbour pilots.